arthur900530/team-bug-farmers/USER_STORIES_BACKEND_SPEC.md

 #### **B. No Connection Pooling**
 - ❌ Single connection to database (better-sqlite3 design)
-- ❌ Does NOT support concurrent writes well
+- ❌ Does NOT support concurrent writes well (SQLite single-writer + synchronous operations)
-- ❌ Writes serialize (one at a time)
+- ❌ Writes serialize (one at a time) and block Node.js event loop

 **Implication:**
-- Max ~10 concurrent users practical
+- Max ~10 concurrent users practical (blocking operations acceptable at this scale)
-- Beyond that, consider PostgreSQL with connection pool
+- Beyond that, consider async PostgreSQL with connection pool

 #### **C. No Caching**
 - ❌ Every read hits disk